MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/apps.md

 ---
-title: Innovation tools to engage via applications
-description: Find out about Azure tools to accelerate development of applications that align to the Innovate methodology of the Cloud Adoption Framework.
+title: Build apps and engage using App Services
+description: Build cloud-native apps and easily modernize your existing web and API apps.
+Learn about Azure App Service, Azure Devops, and Visual Studio App Center.
 author: BrianBlanchard
 ms.author: brblanch
-ms.date: 10/17/2019
+ms.date: 01/26/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: innovate
 ms.custom: internal
+keywords: Azure app service, app service azure, app service, build apps, cloud-native app, cloud-native applications
 ---

 # Tools to engage via applications in Azure

+Build cloud-native apps to connect customers in new ways.
+Cloud-native applications are built from the ground up, optimized for cloud scale and performance.
+Cloud-native apps are based on microservices architecture, use managed services, and take advantage of continuous delivery to achieve reliability and faster time to market.

-As described in [Engage via applications](../considerations/apps.md), applications can be an important aspect of an MVP solution.
+As described in [Engage via applications](../considerations/apps.md), applications can be an important aspect of a minimal viable product (MVP) solution.
 Applications are often required for testing a hypothesis.
 This article helps you learn the tools Azure provides to accelerate development of those applications.

 ![Cloud Adoption Framework approach to engaging via applications](../../_images/innovate/engage-via-apps.png)